zenml-io/zenml-plugins/model_control_plane/README.md

     promote_to_staging(after=["train_and_evaluate"])
 ```

-Executing the training pipeline results in the creation of a model and a corresponding model version, all while maintaining lineage for the associated artifacts.
+Running the training pipeline creates a model and a Model Version, all while maintaining a connection to the artifacts.
 ```bash
 # run training pipeline: it will create a model, a
 # model version and link two datasets and one model
 # object to it, pipeline run is linked automatically
 python3 train.py
 ```
-Upon successful completion, explore the results to gain insights into the newly created entities:
+Once it's done, check the results to see the newly created entities:
 ```bash
 # new model `demo` created
 zenml model list